wrongcoder/gdx-archetype/README.md

 # LibGDX Archetype

 This [Maven](https://maven.apache.org/) archetype contains my current best practices for LibGDX projects.
 Only desktop and html targets are supported because those are the only ones that I use.

-You are warned that I am not a professional game developer.
+## What is it?

+In essence, this is my base code for [Ludum Dare](http://www.ludumdare.com/compo/).
+Having a properly working build system right off the bat means I don't have to spend the first night (or longer) tweaking it to get rid of irritations.
+It's also nice to have a bit of a starting point containing a few simple things I'd need to make any sort of game, but having a ton of sample code or features included is not the point.

+## What is it not?

+It's not a game engine, nor is it an advanced starting point for any particular type of game.

+There are lots of excellent game engines out there, some of which are even based on LibGDX.
+If you're looking for one of those, [Fixel-GDX](https://github.com/flixel-gdx/flixel-gdx) looks pretty good.
+Check it out.

 ## A demonstration